Current Projects

 Clusters: Data, DCI

-PIs & SP Involved: Roe, Cox, Wilson, Stack Whitney, Burke, Chukwurah, Shu
+Researchers Involved: Roe, Cox, Li, Wilson, Stack Whitney, Burke, Chukwurah, Shu

 The group will seek to understand the approaches to evaluating and minimizing the potential for biases during the collection of data concerning the food system to ensure that modeling based upon fully supports diversity, equity, inclusivity and justice efforts.